rollentube/update-ddns/README.md

 # update-ddns
-Update a dynamic DNS entry to your current public IP over the web API.
+Update a dynamic DNS entry to your current public IP over a web API.

-Currently configured for entries by the german DynDNS hoster spdyn.de.
+Currently configured for entries by the german DynDNS hoster spdyn.de (by Securepoint).